bndry-co/protoc-gen-go-aip-test/README.md

 Generate test suites for protobuf services implementing [standard AIP methods](https://google.aip.dev/121#methods).

+**This is a fork that adds [Connect RPC](https://connectrpc.com/) support.** The upstream generates tests for gRPC servers, while this fork generates tests for Connect RPC clients.
+This allows testing APIs that use Connect's simpler HTTP/JSON protocol instead of traditional gRPC.

 The generated test suites are based on guidance for standard methods, and experience from implementing these methods in practice.
 See [Suites](#suites) for a list of the generated tests.